 "We're fusing because both matter and the context demands it."

-If you can't make that case out loud, it probably won't hold up under pressure.
+If you can't make that case out loud, it probably will not hold up under pressure.
 Make the call.
 Own the tradeoff.
 And move forward with intention.

 IKEA and McCann Tel Aviv released 3D-printable add-ons that make existing furniture usable for people with disabilities.
 Function leads: genuine parts, immediate utility.
 The emotional impact stems from empowerment and openness, rather than sentiment.
 Won a Black Pencil at D&AD, global press, and actual adoption.
 (Source)